Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 6800 XT will be a lot (about 38%) more effective at texture filtering than the Nvidia Titan Xp. (explain)
+Texel RateThe Radeon RX 6800 XT is quite a bit (approximately 38%) better at AF than the Nvidia Titan Xp. (explain)

-Pixel RateThe Radeon RX 6800 XT will be much (approximately 54%) better at FSAA than the Nvidia Titan Xp, and able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 6800 XT is a lot (more or less 54%) better at AA than the Nvidia Titan Xp, and also able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison